Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

 !!!
 Tip "Recommendations"

     Not sure which to choose?
-If you are new to workflow engines and are using a job scheduler on an HPC machine, try Parsl first.
-If you are looking for a visual dashboard and are fairly comfortable with HPC environments, check out Prefect or Covalent.
+If you are new to workflow engines and are using a job scheduler on an HPC machine, try **Parsl** first.
+If you are looking for a visual dashboard and are fairly comfortable with HPC environments, check out **Prefect** or **Covalent**.

 === "Covalent"